kawgh1/spring-angular-photo-app-frontend/README.md

 https://www.udemy.com/course/building-a-restful-api-application-using-spring-and-angular/

 This was a great project.
 I did not add much, but it did require quite a bit of troubleshooting.
+I did add some mobile formatting, UX improvements and some code fixes.

 #### Things I learned about:

-- Intro to Spring Security
+- Spring Security
 - Java Mail API for sending pre-formed automated e-mails based on a user action (ex. new user registration)
 - JWT (JSON Web Token) Authentication and Authorization with Java, SpringBoot + Angular
 - HttpInterceptors